 Zen provides several features and tools that help to address configuration and installation problems.

-Some of these utilities are installed and run as part of the installation process and all can be run later to evaluate configuration and registry settings and to troubleshoot problems.
-They are shown in Table .
+Some of these utilities are installed and run as part of the installation process, and all can be run later to evaluate configuration and registry settings and to troubleshoot problems.
+They are shown in the following table.